-For our French translation services we have separate specialists to work in Parisian French and Canadian French.
+For our French translation services, we have separate specialists to work in Parisian French and Canadian French.
 While some people may not realize it, the two dialects are radically different in certain ways.
-Differences in spelling, punctuation, and phrase construction distinguish the two dialects, meaning that French translations into the wrong dialect will not read as naturally to their target audience as their original text.
-Moreover, differences in idiom and phraseology can lead to misunderstanding between speakers of the two dialects, and they can even look ridiculous.
+Differences in spelling, punctuation and phrase construction distinguish the two dialects, meaning that French translations into the wrong dialect will not read as naturally to their target audience as their original text.
+Moreover, differences in idiom and phraseology can lead to misunderstandings between speakers of the two dialects, and they can even look ridiculous.

 To understand the disparity between Parisian French and Canadian French, consider the expression “avoir le goût dérangé,” which means “to experience a strange taste” in Canadian French.
 A French speaker in Paris would be baffled if he heard the expression used, however, as it means, “to have a strange taste.”

 “Il n’a pas le goût de sortir ce soir” means “he doesn’t want to go out this evening” in Quebec, but in France, it means “he doesn’t have the taste to leave.”
 Similarly, while “parler à travers son chapeau” means, “to beat about the bush” in Quebec, it means, “to talk across one’s hat” in France, which is sure to strike people as odd, although not quite as odd as asking someone to get in the “char,” which means “car” in Quebec and “chariot” in France.